The Responsibilities of a Casting Director

 The projects that followed Diner were also successful, further proving that Chenoweth knows what she’s doing and does her job as flawlessly as possible.
 Her prominent works include Terms of Endearment (1983), Lolita (1997), No Country for Old Men (2007), True Grit (2010), and Men in Black 3 (2012).

 The entertainment industry is one that welcomes a new face every second.
-Every day, in every movie that invades the big screen, on every show that graces the small screen, a star is born.
-With this comes the fact the competition is high, making it one of the most competitive and cut-throat industries there is.
+Every day, in every movie and show that invades the screen, a star is born.
+With this comes the fact the competition is high, making it one of the most competitive industries there is.

-As a casting director, it’s your job to find someone who will stand out in the role that they are set to portray.
-If you’re asked to find a talent for a shampoo commercial, you have to look past the talent’s hair as you try to figure out if they’re perfect for it.
+As a casting director, it’s your job to find someone who will stand out in the role they are to portray.
+When looking for a talent for a shampoo commercial, you have to look past one’s hair.
 Convincing people to purchase the product requires more than just long, shiny locks, after all.

-Your job can be draining, both psychologically and emotionally, but today’s world has provided a lot of platforms where casting directors, agents, and talents can find each other.
-Here are just some of the ways technology is revolutionizing the casting process and how it has helped major industry players find new faces that helped them make their projects the revelation that they are.
+Casting can be draining, psychologically and emotionally, but today’s world has provided a lot of platforms where casting directors, agents, and talents can find each other.
+The rise of the Internet has revolutionized the casting process.
+It has helped major industry players find new faces that helped them make their projects the revelation that they are.

 Ways Technology Is Revolutionizing the Casting Process

 The Internet isn’t just for meeting new friends, it’s for working your way to stardom too.
 And for casting directors like you, it’s for discovering fresh faces with unique personalities you can hire for your next project.
-Here’s how it can help.
+Here are the ways technology is revolutionizing the casting process.

-For aspiring actors, it is on social networking sites that they share just about anything.
+For aspiring actors, it is on social networking sites that they share just about everything.
 From photos and videos to random thoughts, Facebook, Twitter, Tumblr, and Instagram have seen these people’s lives unfold.
 As a casting director or agent, it is your job to seek new faces that will suit a certain role.
-Holding auditions sounds like the best way to get the task done, but you don’t have to limit your choices to those who walk into your audition room.
+Holding auditions remains the best way to get the task done, but you don’t have to limit your choices to those who walk into the audition room.

 Take advantage of the world of social media.
-The advancements we are enjoying now give us a way to share who we are, the kind of person we are, our experience, and our work ethics to a wider audience.
-Be a part of this audience and you might just find the next big star that will make the project you are working on the talk of the town.
+A lot of new talents these sites to reach a wider audience.
+Be a part of their crowd audience and you might just find the next big star that will make the project you are working on the talk of the town.

 YouTube has done more than just entertain people through funny and informative clips.
 Some casting directors and agents credit the site for helping them discover today’s biggest stars.

-Ever since it was founded in 2005, YouTube has grown to become the biggest video-sharing company ever.
-If before, we could only rely on television and theater screens to give us a good laugh, technological advancements gave us YouTube, which allows us to share videos we believe are entertaining to the rest of the world.
+Ever since it was founded in 2005, YouTube has grown to become the biggest video-sharing platform ever.
+If before, we could only rely on television and theaters to give us a good laugh, now we have YouTube.
+The site allows us to share videos we believe are entertaining to the rest of the world.
 Everyone can now watch an artist’s music video without turning their TV on or watch movie trailers without going to the cinema.
 Taking advantage of the site, some aspiring talents turn to YouTube to share videos of them singing, dancing, or acting in hopes of attracting casting directors and agents.

 While most social networking sites come with a free mobile applications too, there are apps that specifically cater to the needs of aspiring actors.

 One good example is the Actors Apply, the app where talents and casting directors meet.
-The app has information on latest auditions, the location and requirements, how to apply, etc. These applications help connect major players in the industry and break the barriers that hinder them from working together, like distance and language.
+The app has information on latest auditions, the location and requirements, how to apply, etc. These applications connect industry players and break the barriers that hinder them from working together, like distance and language.
 With these phone apps, a few taps will get you closer to the talent you’ve been looking for and them to you.